jianyingwu/pfczm-abaqus/README.md

    Journal of the Mechanics and Physics of Solids, 119: 20-42.
 4. Wu, J. Y., Huang, Y. and Nguyen, V. P., 2019.
 On the BFGS monolithic algorithm for the unified phase-field damage theory.
    Computer Methods in Applied Mechanics and Engineering, 112704.
 5. Wu, J. Y. and Huang, Y., 2019.
-Comprehensive ABAQUS implementations of phase-field damage models for fracture in solids.
+Comprehensive ABAQUS implementations of phase-field damage models for fracture.
    Theoretical and Applied Fracutre Mechancis, in press.